Seed Fund for Documentary Filmmakers

 Applications will be accepted from current WIFV members only.
 WIFV membership is open to anyone making screen-based media.
 Information on membership is available here.
 The proposed project must be a documentary project.
-Narrative projects will not be eligible for funding.
-Documentary projects that include re-creations or re-enactments are eligible for funding.
+Narrative projects will not be eligible for seed funding.
+Documentary projects that include re-creations or re-enactments or animation are eligible for funding.

 NOTE: current sitting WIFV Board members may not apply for a Seed Fund Grant.

 There will be one call for Seed Fund Grant applications per calendar year.
 The 2021 application deadline is May 17, 2021.
 The application form is here.
 The application checklist is here.
 FAQs are here.
 A Budget Template is provided.

 Upon the application deadline, applications are reviewed by the WIFV Executive Director for completeness and eligibility.
 Following review of your application for completeness, it will be forwarded to the WIFV Seed Fund Grant Selection Committee.
 The Selection Committee will meet within 60 days of the application deadline and notification of the results will be forwarded to you within one week of that meeting.
 If you have been selected for a Seed Fund Grant, your first payment will be part of the notification.